Best 50 Bangkok Photography Spots for day and night photography

 These are a few shopping malls and shops you may be interested in.
 They are good also in case you need to repair your camera gear

-- MBK Shopping Mall: there are an authorized Nikon reseller and few other camera shops on the top floor.
+- MBK Shopping Mall: there is an authorized Nikon reseller and a few other camera shops on the top floor.
 They have cheaper prices than in most countries, however not real super deals.
-Fotofile, one of the big Thai camera chain, is on the 5th floor
+Fotofile, one of the big Thai camera chains, is on the 5th floor

 - Central World Plaza: Foto Friend (pro-market) and World Camera on the 4th floor